Milanjavoor/DSAcodes/README.md

 ✔️ Covers several popular interview patterns.
 ✔️ Focuses on writing optimized solutions after understanding brute-force approaches.
 ✔️ Designed as a daily DSA practice repository for continuous improvement.

+Remove Duplicates from Sorted Array
+A Python solution to remove duplicate elements from a sorted integer array in-place.
+The algorithm uses a two-pointer approach to modify the array efficiently without allocating extra space for another array.

+🚀 How It Works
+The function uses two pointers to process the array:

+i (the scanner): Iterates through the array from left to right.

+l (the writer): Tracks the index where the next unique element should be placed